JuanMMontoya/WDRL/model/README.md

-** Parameters Folder: **
+** Model Folder **

-The npy files save the parameters necessary for loading DQN, Linear and WDQN agents.
+Here you can find the final models for the medium map used in the publication.

-The following variables are saved in the npy files:
+For space reasons in GitHub the final models for the small map were not incluided.

-LIST
+Please contact me if you want still to have them.